-Plainview Water District is excited to launch the Preserve Plainview water conservation campaign to ensure our area’s water source is healthy and sustainable.
+Plainview Water District launched the Preserve Plainview water conservation campaign to ensure our area’s water source is healthy and sustainable.
 This page will serve as your resource to access information about how to conserve water and why it is important.
 We look forward to your participation in this ever-important campaign to preserve and protect our most precious natural resource.

 Plainview Water District wants to remind you that we can all help to conserve water.
 And remember, conserving water around your home also helps save you money on your water bill!

 As a service to our customers, we’ve provided a list of tips and techniques affecting your water usage.
 Take a look.